9.26 PARTICULAR RIGHTS—EIGHTH AMENDMENT—CONVICTED PRISONER’S CLAIM OF EXCESSIVE FORCE

 1. the defendant used excessive and unnecessary force under all of the circumstances;

-2. the defendant acted maliciously and sadistically for the purpose of causing harm; and
+2. the defendant acted maliciously and sadistically for the purpose of causing harm, and not in a good faith effort to maintain or restore discipline; and

 3. the act[s] of the defendant caused harm to the plaintiff.

-In determining whether the defendant used excessive force in this case, consider the following factors:
+In determining whether these three elements have been met in this case, consider the following factors:

-4. any threat reasonably perceived by the defendant;
+(4) any threat reasonably perceived by the defendant; and

-5. any efforts made to temper the severity of a forceful response, such as, if feasible, providing a prior warning or giving an order to comply; and
+(5) any efforts made to temper the severity of a forceful response, such as, if feasible, providing a prior warning or giving an order to comply

 In considering these factors, you should give deference to prison officials in the adoption and execution of policies and practices that in their judgment are needed to preserve discipline and to maintain internal security in a prison.